 Gregory Packs is a smaller outdoor gear brand that makes incredibly impressive backpacks.
 Their name may not be as well known as the bigger companies but those who do know of their quality and expertise when it comes to packs no doubt become big fans.

 They have a number of different model lines available and their All Mountain pack line is a favorite.
-The largest bag in that line is the Savant 58- an excellent choice for someone who needs plenty of space but only needs a pack to handle short trips.
+The largest pack in that line is the Savant 58- an excellent choice for someone who needs plenty of space for for a tent and or some books but only needs a pack to handle short trips like backpacking.

-If you’re in the market for such a bag, you’ll want to check this one out.
+If you’re in the market for such a pack, you’ll want to check this one out.